Putney to Wimbledon line: Rival schemes

 On 1 March 1880 the Metropolitan District Railway opened a line from West Brompton to a station in Fulham, named Putney Bridge and Fulham.
 The District did this through a nominally independent company called the Fulham Extension Railway.
 The alignment of the terminus made it obvious that the next step was to bridge the Thames and strike south.

 The District company was contemplating the southward extension when a projected company calling itself the Guildford, Kingston and London Railway promoted the possibility of an independent line from Guildford through Surbiton and Kingston to Fulham.
 The promoters hoped to obtain running powers from there through the District Railway line to the City of London.
 This would have been in direct competition with the established routes of the LSWR; in addition the proposal presumed outer suburban main line steam trains mingling with the District Railway’s own traffic through the tunnels from Earl’s Court to Mansion House.
 Both the LSWR and the District Railway were violently against this, and they joined forces to oppose it.

 The scheme was considered in Parliament in the 1881 session.
 As part of the opposition tactics, the LSWR presented an alternative scheme for a new railway from Guildford to Surbiton only, joining its own network at that point.
 It was the LSWR that emerged successfully, and on 22 August 1881 its proposal was authorised; the LSWR line opened as the New Guildford Line in 1885.

-The Kingston company was still active and was proposing a shorter line from Surbiton to Putney Bridge, but the District and LSWR managed to kill that off, and secured an Act of 18 August 1882 which dissolved the Kingston scheme.
+The Kingston company was still active and was proposing a shorter line from Surbiton to Putney Bridge, but the District and LSWR managed to kill that off, and secured an act of Parliament, the South-western Railway Act 1882 (45 & 46 Vict. c. ccxi), of 18 August 1882 which dissolved the Kingston scheme.
 However the Putney to Surbiton route was still authorised, now to be built by the LSWR and the District together.
-Another Act of the same date authorised the Wimbledon and West Metropolitan Junction Railway; this was promoted by disappointed residents of Wimbledon in reaction to the abandonment of the Kingston line.
+Another act of Parliament of the same date, the Wimbledon and West Metropolitan Junction Railway Act 1882 (45 & 46 Vict. c. ccl), authorised the Wimbledon and West Metropolitan Junction Railway; this was promoted by disappointed residents of Wimbledon in reaction to the abandonment of the Kingston line.
 It was to meet the intended Kingston line route a little to the south of Putney and run to Wimbledon; it too was reluctantly sponsored by the District and LSWR.